May Legal Updates

 DC Voting Leave Poster Updated

 The District of Columbia revised its employee voting leave poster to reflect relevant dates for the June 4, 2024 primary election.
-You can obtain the poster here.
+Download the poster here.

 WA Captive Audience Law